Your story matters. And you are more than a story. I am a therapist who matches creativity and strong practices to you and your story.

 One of the most meaningful experiences that I have had as a therapist is meeting a number of clients who have felt in such a dark place as to turn to self-harm or to to experience such a level of self-hate as to want to hurt themselves----and being a part of those client's healing.
-If you are interested in improving your relationship with yourself or being able to understand why you self-harm to feel better and no longer need it, we can begin therapy using strategies of DBT and self-compassion.
+If interested in improving your relationship with yourself or being able to understand why you self-harm to feel better and no longer need it, we can begin therapy using strategies of DBT and self-compassion.

 When I first learned about EMDR, someone described it to me as "magic."
 I did not believe them.
 Still, since I have been trained in EMDR and began implementing it I have sparked strong respect for this method in helping a person reach back to find when a core negative belief (such as "I am a bad person" got formed and in processing through all the memories that piled onto that belief and resolving that trauma.
 I have seen EMDR help people heal and even make changes.

 The stated purpose of DBT is to help a person create a life worth living.
 DBT utilizes skills training as well as specific therapy to help you do this.
 I have gotten more than 50 hours of training in DBT and have found it incredibly helpful to individuals who are struggling with emotions, relationships, being present, and dealing with tough stuff.
 I personally utilize every DBT skill that I teach my clients.

 One of the most meaningful pieces of the work I do is helping people improve their relationships with themselves.
 I have experience implementing DBT-informed therapy and compassion-focused therapies to help clients manage self-harm and related challenges.
 Through this, we can help you understand what leads to self-harm and get you to a place of not feeling a need to have to resort to harming yourself to feel okay.